chibisov/drf-extensions/docs/index.md

 *New in DRF-extensions development version*

 Retrieves data from the views's keyword arguments.
 A list of keyword argument names can be passed to indicate which kwargs to use.
-For retrieving all kwargs you can use `*`:
+For retrieving all kwargs you can use `*` which is also the default value:

     class MyKeyConstructor(KeyConstructor):
-        kwargs = bits.KwargsKeyBit('*')  # will use all keyword arguments
+        kwargs = bits.KwargsKeyBit()  # will use all keyword arguments

+    class MyKeyConstructor(KeyConstructor):
+        kwargs = bits.KwargsKeyBit('*')  # same as above

     class MyKeyConstructor(KeyConstructor):
         kwargs = bits.KwargsKeyBit(['user_id', 'city'])